ilmonteux/ilmonteux.github.io/_pages/us-election-cartograms.md

 # Tutorial
 This is a short walkthrough of the Jupyter notebooks available on my [US_elections project](https://github.com/ilmonteux/mapping/blob/master/US_elections/) on GitHub.
 Head over there to see the gritty details, and to reproduce the maps or make your own.
+This first section runs through  the Jupyter notebook [election_maps.ipynb](https://github.com/ilmonteux/mapping/blob/master/US_elections/demographics.ipynb).

 First, I will import the dataset which contains county-level election results, demographics and coordinates for county borders.
 This is not my own work, instead all the thanks go to the [New York Times](https://www.nytimes.com/elections/results/president), to  [deleetdk on github](https://github.com/Deleetdk/USA.county.data) and to [OpenDataSoft.com](http://data.opendatasoft.com/explore/dataset/usa-2016-presidential-election-by-county@public/).
 The dataset is simply a JSON file:
 ```python